Shakib Al Hasan

+He has played for various T20 tournaments around the world for many teams, including Kolkata Knight Riders, Sunrisers Hyderabad, Jamaica Tallawahs and Dhaka Dominators, where he won the Indian Premier League (IPL) twice with Kolkata Knight Riders in 2012 and 2014.
+He also won the Bangladesh Premier League (BPL) title 3 times in 2012, 2013 and 2016 with Dhaka Dominators.
+He was named the player of the tournament in BPL a record four times, in 2012, 2013, 2018 and 2022.
+He has won 41 man-of-the-match awards, the highest for any Bangladeshi player and 16 man-of-the-series awards in all formats.
+Between 2009 and 2022, he captained the Bangladesh cricket team in 120 matches across all three formats.

+Shakib Al Hasan has been a consistent performer for the Bangladesh cricket team over the years.
+His career has been filled with controversies over the years, consistently making it to the top of domestic media headlines.
+He is considered one of the most influential and followed people on social media in Bangladesh.
+He was ranked the 90th most famous athlete in the world by ESPN in 2019.
+He was included in the ICC Men's Team of the Year twice (2009, 2021).

 Early years and youth cricket

-Born in Magura, Khulna, Shakib started playing cricket at an early age.
-According to Prothom Alo sports editor Utpal Shuvro, Shakib "was fairly proficient at cricket and was often hired to play for different villages and teams".
-In one of those matches Shakib batted aggressively and bowled fast, as he usually did, but also chose to experiment with spin bowling which proved to be not so effective.
-He was picked to play for Islampur and took a wicket with his first ball; it was his first delivery with a proper cricket ball, having previously played with a taped tennis ball.
+Born in Magura District, Khulna Division, Shakib began playing cricket at an early age.
+According to Prothom Alo sports editor Utpal Shuvro, "Shakib was fairly proficient at cricket and was often hired to play for different villages and teams".
+In one of those matches, Shakib batted aggressively and bowled fast, as he usually did, but also chose to experiment with spin bowling which proved to be not so effective.
+He was picked to play for Islampur, and took a wicket with his first ball; it was his first delivery with a proper cricket ball, having previously played with a taped tennis ball.
 He spent six months training at Bangladesh Krira Shikkha Protishtan, a government-run sports institute.

-Shakib played his debut Under-17 match against UAE Under-17s in 2003 in the ACC Under-17 Cup where he got a bowling figure of 3–18 in 8 overs (with 2 maiden overs).
+Shakib played his debut Under-17 match against UAE Under-17s in 2003 in the ACC Under-17 Cup where he recorded bowling figure of 3–18 in 8 overs (with 2 maiden overs).

-In May 2004, at the age of 17, Shakib made his first-class debut for Khulna where he got a bowling figure of 0/116 of 30 overs in the 1st innings and 3/92 of 28 overs in the 2nd innings.
-He also scored 13 of 11 with three 4s in the 1st innings and 16 of 43 in the 2nd innings.
+In May 2004, at the age of 17, Shakib made his first-class debut for Khulna where he got a bowling figure of 0/116 off 30 overs in the 1st innings and 3/92 off 28 overs in the 2nd innings.
+He also scored 13 off 11 with three 4s in the 1st innings and 16 off 43 in the 2nd innings.
 His 1st first-class wicket was Rakibul Hasan.